Glas Gaibhnenn: O'Donovan's collected folktale

 In an independently collected cognate tale, Gavida, Mac Samhthiann or Mac Samthainn, and Mac Kineely (Mac Cinnḟaelaiḋ (Mac Cinnfhaelaidh)) are three brothers living on the coast of County Donegal, and across the strait on Tory Island lived Balor, who had one eye in front of his head, and another in the back, with the ability to petrify those caught in his gaze.
 Among the three brethren Gavida was the smith, and his forge was at the Druim na Teine ("ridge of the fire").

 Mac Kineely (who corresponds to Cian) was a lord of some districts and owned the coveted cow, the Glas Gaivlen, which produced milk aplenty.
 Balor receives prophesy from his druids that he was destined to fall by the hands of his grandson.
 So he locks away his daughter Ethnea in a tower built upon an inaccessible and towering rockscape called the Tor-More.
 Balor landed ashore to steal the cow.
 Mac Kineely had business with the smith, and, out of his usual habit, had entrusted the halter of the cow to his other brother.
 Balor then came up to this brother (Mac Samthainn) and whispered him a lie that the other two were secretly colluding to use up all his steel to build Mac Kineely's sword, and to make his out of iron," tricking him into rushing off to investigate.
 By the time the brothers realised, Balor had already rowed halfway down the strait with the cow on his boat.
 Mac Kineely had a leanan-sidhe (familiar sprite) by the name of "Biroge of the Mountain," and she would assist him in trying to vanquish Balor to recover the cow.
 This banshee was only able to sow the seeds of Balor's destruction, and it is not clear if the cow was ever recovered.
 On the wings of a storm she brought Mac Kineeley, dressed in woman's guise, into the tower where Balor's daughter lived trapped, attended by twelve matrons.
-Mac Kineely and the maiden fell in love, and she bore him three sons.
+Mac Kineely and the maiden fell in love, and they had three sons.
 Balor discovered this and slew Mac Kineely by a certain rock, whose red stains were still visible in the days when the folk tale was recited.

 Of the three infants, just one managed to survive, and adopted by the smith Gavida, was raised as his apprentice.
 One day, Balor appeared on the forge, and ordered some spears to be made when only the apprentice was at the workshop.
 Balor let slip the fact that he had killed Mac Kineely, not realizing the apprentice was the bereaved son (not named, but presumably the equivalent of Lugh).
 The apprentice, pretending to slave away at the forge, awaited his chance and "taking a glowing rod from the furnace, thrust it through the Basilisk eye of Balor," thus exacting his revenge.